Conoscere and sapere in Italian

 Scusi, sa dove posso trovare una farmacia?

-Excuse me, do you know where I can find a drug store?
+Excuse me, do you know where I can find a drugstore?

 So che ieri sera Marta è andata da sola alla festa.